An Introduction to the Theory of Qur’anic Interpretation

 The following is taken from “An Introduction to the Theory of Qur’anic Interpretation” by Shaykh Nur ad-Din Abu ‘Ubadah ‘Ali ibn Juma’ah.

 The Qur’an is a Divine book and a sacred text that Allah (s.w.t.)
-Revealed so as to encompass matters of belief, legal practice, morality, ideals and lessons.
+Revealed to encompass matters of belief, legal practice, morality, ideals and lessons.
 Allah (s.w.t.)
-Fashioned the Qur’an to be inimitable and He Guarded it from error unlike the other Divine books.
-It is thus truly an inimitable book and that there is no limit to the ways in which it is inimitable.
-Throughout Islamic history, the scholars have pondered the depth of the Qur’an’s miraculous nature and they have found that the many aspects of its inimitability have continued to increase.
+Fashioned the Qur’an to be inimitable, and He Guarded it from error, unlike the other Divine books.
+It is thus truly an inimitable book, and that there is no limit to the ways in which it is inimitable.
+Throughout Islamic history, the scholars have pondered the depth of the Qur’an’s miraculous nature, and they have found that the many aspects of its inimitability have continued to increase.

 The number of written works about the Qur’an and its inimitability has continued to grow to the extent that the great scholar and poet, Shaykh Muswthafa Swadiq ar-Rafi’i (r.a.) said, “Since human history was first recorded, no book can be found that has had as many commentaries, interpretations, books, and words written on it to the extent of that written on the Qur’an, not in a similar manner or even close to it.”
 A multitude of works have been published regarding its interpretation, which expound on its inimitability in every area, including its grammar, rhetoric, the clear and unclear verses, its written form and transmission, as well other areas of study.